 With the new code in place you can now push the update to your balena application by using the balena CLI.
 For a more in depth deployment guide you can check the original balenaSound setup tutorial.
 The main thing to note is that you don’t need to flash the SD card on your existing device again - just push the new code and it will update automatically!

 Once the code is deployed balenaCloud will ensure all devices are updated to the latest version that you pushed.
-If you inspect a device on the dashboard you should see three new services;
+If you inspect a device on the dashboard you should see a few new services:

 Using balenaSound multi-room